 Donor's Legacy on Display in New Science Complex

-The gently moving jewel swaying inside the new Ernest E. Tschannen Science Complex is a Foucault pendulum—shiny and slow-swinging, it is a piece of old-world technology the likes of which have kept track of the earth's rotation for the last 168 years.
+The gently moving jewel inside the new Ernest E. Tschannen Science Complex is a Foucault pendulum.
+Shiny and slow-swinging, it is a piece of old-world technology the likes of which have kept track of the Earth's rotation for the last 168 years.